NgangaMaina/NgangaMaina/README.md

 Student
 -------

-Still a student, but already mapping the intersections of code, systems, and scalability—one project at a time.
+Still a student, but already mapping the intersections of code, systems, and scalability.
+One project at a time.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [patricknmaina0@gmail.com](mailto:patricknmaina0@gmail.com)